reynolds-adam/reynolds-adam.github.io/_posts/2019-08-12-Dsprograms.md

 ![The benefits of in class learning may be outweighted by the inconvenience of travel](/assets/images/Blog/classroom.jpg)

-Although online programs are more convenient, you miss out on several important benefits of an in-class program such as networking and relationship building.
+Although online programs are more convenient, you miss out on several benefits that you get from in-class programs.
+Some of these benefits include networking and relationship building.
 Graduate school is a great time to build connections and collaborate on projects.
 While not impossible online, you cannot beat face-to-face interaction.

 ### 5. Time
-The time it takes to complete the degree is an important part.
+The time it takes to complete the degree is an important factor in your decision.
 How long does it take to complete the program from beginning to end?
-Some programs are 2 years with summers off, other programs are full-time for 12 months straight, others are 18 months online, but allow you to keep working.
+Some programs are 2 years with summers off, other programs are full-time for 12 months straight.
+Other programs are 18 months online, but allow you to keep working.
 Depending on your situation, one option may be better than another, but know that there *are* options.

-Another thing related to time is when can you start the program?
-Some programs only start in the Fall and other programs start every 6 weeks.
-The flexibility of start times may have an impact especially if you are looking to make a career change as soon as possible.
-If your top program does not enroll new students until 10 months in the future, you may be better off choosing your next option and starting sooner.
+Another thing related to time is when you can start the program.
+Some programs only start in the Fall and others start every 6 weeks.
+The flexibility of start times may have an impact, especially if you are looking to make a career change as soon as possible.
+For example, if your top program does not enroll new students until 10 months in the future, you may be better off choosing your next option and starting sooner.

 ### Conclusion
-There is a lot to think about when choosing a masters degree in data science.
-Price, deilivery, degree name, curriculum and time are all important factors when making a decision.
-If you are in the market for a shiny new degree, make sure your decision takes these things into consideration.
+There is a lot to consider when choosing a masters degree in data science.
+Price, deilivery, degree name, curriculum, and time are all important factors when making your decision.
+If you are in the market for a shiny new degree, make sure you take these things into consideration.